 Vietnam was different from Korea.
-Unfortunately, Vietnam's nationalist hero was also a communist.
-He was popular in the whole of Vietnam, the leader of Vietnamese independence from French colonial rule.
-He stopped fighting the French for this independence when he was promised elections within two years that would unite Vietnam.
-Instead, the U.S. supported a regime in the southern half of Vietnam that refused to allow such elections.
-And the regime that the U.S. was supporting was hostile to anyone who supported Ho Chi Minh.
+Unfortunately, Vietnam's nationalist hero was also a Communist.
+He was popular in the whole of Vietnam.
+He had been the leader of Vietnamese independence from French colonial rule.
+He stopped fighting the French for this independence when he was promised elections at Geneva discussions that within two years Vietnam would be united by elections.
+Instead, the US supported a regime in the southern half of Vietnam that refused to allow such elections.
+And the regime that the US was supporting was hostile to anyone who supported Ho Chi Minh.
 That regime supported the return of landlords into areas that Ho's regime had controlled.
 That regime tried to root out supporters of Ho Chi Minh, and fighting erupted in South Vietnam between the regime in Saigon and its enemies in the south.
-Ho and his supporters in North Vietnam believed they had more right to pursue the political unity of Vietnam under their leadership than the United States had the right to prop up an unpopular regime in the south of Vietnam.
+Ho and his supporters in North Vietnam believed they had more right to pursue the political unity of Vietnam under their leadership than the United States had the right to prop up an unpopular regime in Saigon.
 Lyndon Johnson became president in late 1963 and began describing the war simply as an invasion by the communist North against freedom loving people of the south.
 He felt compelled to do more than send material and financial aid.
-He chose to send thousands of U.S. troops to Vietnam to keep the regime in the South from collapsing – a compensation from that regime's lack of popularity, and contrary to a campaign promise not to send American boys to do the fighting that Asian boys should do.
+He chose to send thousands of US troops to Vietnam to keep the regime in the South from collapsing – a compensation from that regime's lack of popularity and contrary to a campaign promise not to send American boys to do the fighting that Asian boys should do.